Complete Guide to Share Certificates of a Hong Kong Company

 You may also ask your company secretary to provide you with a certified true copy of such share certificates.

-The register of members of a Hong Kong company is a single document (usually a table) listing all shareholders of a company, their respective number of shares, the date on which they became or ceased to be shareholders of the company.
+The register of members of a Hong Kong company is a single document (usually a table) listing all registered shareholders of a company, their respective number of shares, and the date on which they became or ceased to be shareholders of the company.

 This document provides a comprehensive overview of a company’s past and current shareholding structure.

-On the contrary a share certificate only evidences the ownership by a shareholder of a certain number of shares at a certain point in time.
+On the contrary, a share certificate only evidences the ownership by a shareholder of a certain number of shares at a certain point in time.

-A certificate of incumbency is a document issued by a regulated third party (lawyer, public notary) and confirming certain information about a company such as its shareholders, ultimate beneficial owners, directors.
+A certificate of incumbency is a document issued by a regulated third party (lawyer, public notary) and confirming certain information about a company such as its shareholders, ultimate beneficial owners, and directors.

-It is normally required when a company applies for the opening of a bank account, a public subsidy or a loan.
+It is normally required when a company applies for the opening of a bank account, a public subsidy, or a loan.

 By contrast, a share certificate is issued by a company itself rather than by an independent third party.